 Dr. Sharif has mentored over fifty graduate and undergraduate students, post-docs, research assistants, and undergraduate students.

-Dr. Sharif currently serves as an Associate Editor for Avian Pathology and BMC Genomics.
-In addition, he is a member of the Editorial Board of Poultry Science and Veterinary Immunology and Immunopathology.
+Dr. Sharif is currently the Chair of the department of Pathobiology at OVC.
+He serves as one of the Editors-in-Chief for the journal Veterinary Immunology and Immunopathology and also an Associate Editor for Avian Pathology and BMC Genomics.
+In addition, he is a member of the Editorial Board of Poultry Science and .
 Publications

 - Farmers and consumers chicken out on antibiotics